Europe - Munich

 For a comprehensive review of the Europe market, click below:

-In recent years, Munich has consistently earned top marks from leading business journals and institutes as a business location.
-Munich’s economic importance and strength within Germany is founded on several important pillars: the diverse economic structure, the wide range of growing industries and the successful composition of global players and SMBs (small- and medium-sized businesses), which all offer substantial growth opportunities.
-Munich is Germany’s leading city in the sectors of IT and communications technology, media, finance and life sciences.
-The city has also risen to prominence as a cultural and artistic centre, benefitting from many attractions, including several festivals with international appeal.
+In recent years, Munich has consistently ranked highly in leading business journals and institutes as a premier business destination.
+Munich's economic strength within Germany rests on several key pillars: its diverse economic landscape, the presence of a wide range of growing industries, and the successful blend of global players and SMEs (small- and medium-sized enterprises), all of which offer significant growth opportunities.
+Munich leads Germany in pivotal sectors such as IT, communications technology, media, finance, and life sciences.
+Additionally, it has emerged as a vibrant cultural and artistic centre, boasting numerous attractions and internationally acclaimed festivals.

-The above factors contribute to strong leisure and corporate demand, but the city also benefits from strong MICE demand.
-As with any major MICE destination, the performance of this segment is dependent on which biennial or triennial events are held in the city in any given year; overall, however, Munich typically sees 1.7 million to 2.4 million MICE visitors a year.
+The above factors contribute to strong leisure and corporate demand, however, the city also enjoys robust MICE (Meetings, Incentives, Conferences, and Exhibitions) demand.
+Similar to other prominent MICE destinations, the performance of this segment hinges on the scheduling of biennial or triennial events hosted in the city in any given year.
+Nevertheless, Munich consistently attracts between 1.7 and 2.4 million MICE visitors annually.

 Munich has benefitted from impressive tourism growth in the past decade.
 2019 saw a continued strong increase in visitor numbers at 5.9% year-on-year, derived from healthy growth in both domestic and international visitation.
 Munich’s relatively even split between international and domestic demand, and the good balance of business and leisure demand, provides continued confidence in Bavaria’s capital.
 The cyclical nature of the MICE market must be considered when analysing growth trends.
 Although 2019 had the benefit of both BAU and BAUMA trade fairs, the two most important MICE events for the city, the market recorded a slight decrease in RevPAR, which was mainly driven by the decrease in average rate.
-In 2020, the pandemic outbreak impaired hotel performance.
-This depressed performance continued into 2021, until the summer months, when the easing of local and international restrictions led to an up-tick, especially in domestic leisure demand.
-2022 data show a strong recovery in occupancy and average rate for the market from March onwards.
-Munich’s hotel market experienced strong summer and autumn seasons, as both leisure and corporate demand consolidated demand levels and pushed average rates.
+The pandemic depressed performance in both 2020 and 2021, until the summer months, when the easing of local and international restrictions led to an up-tick, especially in domestic leisure demand.
+2022 saw a significant improvement in hotel performance in Munich.
+While hotel demand recovered to more than 80% of the historical volume during the year, average rates returned to more than 95% of the pre-pandemic level in real terms, which led to real RevPAR constituting nearly 80% of its 2019 level by the end of 2022.
+Both the average rates and occupancy increased further in 2023, although the 2023 RevPAR still remained almost 15% behind 2019 levels in real terms.

 Change In Value For Market: (€Euro)